OctopusDeploy/docs/docs/deploying-applications/deploying-to-service-fabric/connecting-securely-with-client-certificates/index.md

 ## Step 4: Configure and run a deployment step {#ConnectingSecurelywithClientCertificates-Step1:Configureandrunadeploymentstep}

-In Octopus, Service Fabric deployment steps that use "Client Certificate" as the security mode will need you to enter the Server Certificate and the Client Certificate.
+In Octopus, Service Fabric deployment steps that use "Client Certificate" as the security mode will need you to enter both the Server Certificate and the Client Certificate thumbprints.

 TODO: markse - show image of completed UI using certs